 § 83-10 Obstructions or encumbrances prohibited.

-Any roadside condition occurring or emanating from private property, but adversely affecting the safety, health and welfare along, on or adjacent to any Village road or right-of-way shall be corrected by the subject property owner at his sole expense.
-Such conditions shall include but are not limited to deteriorating road walls and fences, clogged or diverted culverts, gutters and drainage ditches, overhanging tree branches and other vegetation, untended trash receptacles and enclosures, misplaced mailboxes, lawn sprinklers, plowed snow and other protrusions or intrusions from private property onto any roadway or pathway.
+Any roadside condition occurring or emanating from private property or utility installations in the Village right-of-way, but adversely affecting the safety, health and welfare along, on or adjacent to any Village road or right-of-way shall be corrected by the subject property owner or utility company at their sole expense.
+Such conditions shall include but are not limited to deteriorating road walls and fences, clogged or diverted culverts, gutters and drainage ditches, overhanging tree branches and other vegetation, utility equipment and gear that is not part of the active utility infrastructure, brush and vegetation that interferes with utility wires access, trees and limbs that pose a threat to utility wires, untended trash receptacles and enclosures, misplaced mailboxes, lawn sprinklers, plowed snow and other protrusions or intrusions from private property onto any roadway or pathway.

 Chapter 83, Article I, Section 11 entitled “Notice of violations, time limit for compliance” shall be amended as follows